-Christendom, as a corporate entity representing God and having responsibility to Him, is another matter entirely.
-It also is distinct from the body of Christ, although this distinction is far more difficult to see and understand.
-Yet it is of the greatest importance for understanding Scripture and doctrine, and this cannot be emphasized enough, that the believer clearly understands the differences between the true church and Christendom.
-In the present dispensation of the kingdom of heaven in mystery, Christendom is the spoiled crop in the field, a mixture of the work of God, the work of men, and the work of the devil (Matt.
-13:24-30, 37-43).
-The true church is the treasure hidden in the field by the One who sold everything He had in order to purchase the field (Matt.
-13:44).
-In this last, the Scriptures entertain the idea of the church becoming invisible in the field, although God did not sanctioning it. ( The three books in The Son of Man Series do a good job of distinguishing between Israel and the church.
-The last two also do a good job in distinguishing between Christendom and the true church. )
+Christendom, as a corporate entity representing God and having responsibility for His testimony in the world during the time of the Christian dispensation, is another matter entirely.
+Christendom is different from Israel.
+But more importantly, it also is distinct from the body of Christ.
+This later distinction is far more difficult for us to see and understand.
+Yet it is of the greatest importance for comprehending Scripture and doctrine and the Christian dispensation.
+The significance of this cannot be emphasized enough.
+The believer must clearly understand the differences made in Scripture between the true church and Christendom.
+In the present Christian dispensation (a.k.a. the kingdom of heaven in mystery), Christendom is the spoiled crop in the field, a mixture of the work of God, the work of men, and the work of the devil (Matt.
+13:24-30, 37-43) (The third book, The Corruption and Death of Christendom, contains a good explanation of the differences.
+The fourth book, How to Better Understand the Bible, does an even better job on this topic)

 Matt.
 16:2-4 (NKJV)

-In the above passage the word generation is not used to refer to a span of time, as in, say, forty years – a common number people associate with a biblical generation.
-Instead it is used as characteristic of evil and unbelief in general in the nation of Israel.
+In the above passage the word generation is not used to refer to a specific span of time, as in, say, thirty or forty years – the common numbers people associate with a biblical generation.
+Instead it is used as characteristic of the generalized evil and unbelief in the nation of Israel, a state and condition which would last even to this day.
 The character of the Jews when Jesus first came will be the same character in Israel when He returns again to them, only seven times worse (Matt.
 12:43-45).

 We see that characteristic of the evil and unbelieving nation is that they seek after signs.
-This seeking by sight for physical signs should not be confused with the ability to discern “the signs of the times.”
-He does in fact tell them He would give them a sign – the sign of Jonah – but it would not benefit them.
-What He rebukes them for is not so much seeking after signs, for this is the character of the Jew and the nature of Judaism, but for their failure to discern “the signs of the times.”
+This seeking for physical signs one can readily see is never a walk of faith (faith always involves things that are not seen).
+The Jews knew what a red sky meant for evenings and mornings, but this was not the ability to discern “the signs of the times” – it wasn’t spiritual and moral discernment.
+(Jesus does in fact tell them He would give them a sign – the sign of Jonah – but their state of unbelief was overwhelming and even this sign would not benefit them) He rebukes their total lack of moral and spiritual discernment.

-Here is the issue: Christendom is in ruin.
+Here is the present issue: Christendom is in ruin.
 This is God’s testimony of it as found in Scripture.
-Yet Christendom, especially its leaders, cannot discern the times of this.
-No one wants to admit how profound the ruin is, its extent, that all three loaves have been completely leavened (Matt.
+Yet Christendom, especially its leaders, cannot discern the times of this; they refuse to admit to God’s testimony of the moral and spiritual condition of the professing church (2 Tim.
+3:1-7, 4:3-4, Jude 3-4).
+No one wants to admit how profound the ruin is, its extent – all three loaves have been completely leavened (Matt.
 13:33).
 Men were sleeping and the devil came in and planted tares to corrupt and ruin the crop.
 The situation and circumstances we are presently in is what needs to be truthfully discerned.
-Yet this is exactly what we are not doing, nor are we willing to talk about it.
+Yet this is exactly what we are not doing, nor are we willing to speak of it.

 Our present circumstances in the professing church are not as they were at Pentecost or in the book of Acts, including the extent of Paul’s ministry.
 And what was the Spirit’s testimony through Paul as to events coming into the church upon his decease?